MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 ## Expectations

-You are expected to watch all lectures and sections, submit eight problem sets, take two quizzes, and submit a final project.
+You are expected to watch all lectures and sections (but not in the lab), submit eight problem sets, take two quizzes, and submit a final project.

+## Getting help

+You are required to work in the lab for some amount of time during the week.
+During these hours, the teaching assistants are available to answer any questions you may have about the lectures, quizzes or problem sets.

 ## Grades